-The Undertakings state that the Adjudicator shall bring to the attention of Ofcom and the OFT, now the CMA, any matter that gives rise to a reasonable suspicion on his part that ITV is not complying with the Undertakings.
-If such a matter arises the Adjudicator can submit a 'Process and Interim' report to Ofcom and the CMA.
+The Undertakings state that the Adjudicator shall bring to the attention of Ofcom and the OFT any matter that gives rise to a reasonable suspicion on his part that ITV is not complying with the Undertakings.
+If such a matter arises the Adjudicator can submit a 'Process and Interim' report to Ofcom and the OFT.